rcls/discus/docs/README.md

 [instruction decode](decode.md) in sub-circuits.

-Bit slicing does cost some transistors, as some parts of the bit slice are not need in each bit position.
+Bit slicing does cost some transistors, as some parts of the bit slice are not needed in each bit position.
 For example the DRAM refresh controller is 8-bits wide but only needs to be 6-bits wide, while the lowest bit of the program counter could be simplified.